TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/custom-plugins.md

 At the endpoint-level, Tyk provides the facility to attach a custom Golang plugin at the end of the request processing chain (immediately before the API-level post-plugin is executed).
 Please note that [per-endpoint]({{< ref "product-stack/tyk-gateway/middleware/endpoint-plugin" >}}) level plugins are not currently supported by Tyk Operator.

-### Undocumented

-##### Plugin Bundles

-Tyk Operator also supports configuring custom plugins using plugin bundles, where the source code and associated configuration is packaged into a zip file and uploaded to a remote webserver.
-Tyk Gateway will then download, extract, cache and execute the plugin bundles for each of the configured phases of the [API request lifecycle]({{< ref "concepts/middleware-execution-order" >}}).

-Currently, there are no examples documented for configuring plugin bundles with Tyk Operator.
-Please refer to [plugin bundles]({{< ref "plugins/how-to-serve-plugins/plugin-bundles" >}}) for further details of the equivalent Tyk Classic API configuration or reach out on the [community forum](https://community.tyk.io).

 ---

 ## Example: Configure Custom Plugins (JavaScript) With Tyk Operator